sourcegraph/handbook/content/ops/bizops/user_definitions.md

+# On-Prem Instances

-# Metrics definitions
+## Metrics definitions

-## Active user

-**On premise**: A user is considered 'active' when they are signed-in and trigger any event over the specified time period.
+**On premise**: a user is considered 'active' when they are signed-in and trigger any event over the specified time period.
 This could be anything from a page view inside the product to a hover using one of Sourcegraph's browser extensions to a code monitoring email notification.

-**On Sourcegraph.com**: A user is considered 'active' when they trigger any event over the specified time period, regardless of whether they are signed in or not.

 Time periods we track: